Truth in Lending

 Dependent students who have borrowed an aggregate of $23,000 or more, or Independent students who have borrowed an aggregate of $40,000 or more, will have their Financial Aid file evaluated on a case-by-case basis prior to any additional Direct loan awarding.
 The AC Financial Aid Office does reserve the right to use professional judgment on a case-by-case basis when denying the awarding of additional Direct loan funds to borrowers with excessive Direct loan aggregate balances.
 Students who are denied may submit a student loan appeal to the Financial Aid Office.

 The Department of Education charges a 1.051% origination fee for all subsidized and unsubsidized Direct loans.
-Students who wish to apply for a Direct loan at AC must submit a loan request form or summer loan request form to the Financial Aid Office.
+Students who wish to apply for a Direct loan at AC must submit a loan request form to the Financial Aid Office.
+The form can be found here.
 To qualify for Direct loan funds, students must complete the FAFSA process, be attending at least 6 degree required hours, be meeting the terms of the Satisfactory Academic Progress policy and not currently have a guaranteed student loan in default.

 Private Education loans are credit based loans used to cover education expenses.
 AC requires students to have a completed FAFSA application on file prior to processing a private education loan.
 Amarillo College does not maintain a preferred lender list for private education loans.
 Students are encouraged to research lender fees and terms prior to requesting a private loan from a participating lender.
 Private Education loans do not have a predetermined maximum amount; however, some lenders do establish a minimum loan amount.
 Private Education loans that are certified by the AC Financial Aid Office will not exceed the student’s cost of attendance less any other financial aid received.
 Private education loans do not have the same repayment options available for Direct loans.
 Private education loans are not dischargeable in bankruptcy.
 Students are encouraged to exhaust all other avenues of paying for tuition and fees prior to applying for private education loans.